ArthurdR/TOSSECMM/README.md

 UESMO_CMM.txt: This is the input file.
 It's a database containing all information needed from the model.

+model result/model_result.py: Piece of code in python to format the model's results. model result/model_result.ipynb: Jupyter version of the previous file.

 model_format.py: (work in progress) piece of code in python to format a GIS database into a txt file readable by the model.

-model_result.py: (work in progress) Piece of code in python to format the model's results.